statgenetics/statgen-courses/README.md

 - `handout` folder contains some handouts.
 - `src` folder contains utility scripts eg, tools to setup the Jupyter server online.

-## Prepare your computer for the job
+## Prepare your computer to manage the tutorials

-Software you need to install on your computer are [`SoS` and `docker` installed](http://statgen.us/lab-wiki/orientation/jupyter-setup.html).
+Software you need to install on your computer are `SoS` (simply type `pip install sos` to install, or, check out [here for alternative installation methods](https://vatlab.github.io/sos-docs/running.html) if you have troubles with that command) and [`docker`](http://statgen.us/lab-wiki/orientation/jupyter-setup.html#install-docker).
 Additionally to test the course material on your computer (not on cloud VM) you have to put `src/statgen-setup` script to your `PATH` and change it to executable, eg, `chmod +x ~/bin/statgen-setup` if you put it under `~/bin` which is part of your `PATH`.
 To verify your setup, type: